tolitius/mount/README.md

 (defstate answer-to-the-ultimate-question-of-life-the-universe-and-everything :start 42)
 ```

+While it would be useful in REPL and for testing, real application states would usually have start / stop logic, in other words, the real lifecycle.

 Besides scalar values, lifecycle functions can take anonymous functions, partial functions, function references, etc..
 Here are some examples:

 ```clojure